What to see How to get here Where to stay What to do What to eat

-For ones planning to explore the Romanian touristic attractions from the area, Timisoara is the best-placed city for a day trip to the Iron Gates, the canyon dug by the Danube, on its way to the Black Sea.
+For ones planning to explore the natural touristic attractions from the area, Timisoara is the best-placed city for a day trip to the Iron Gates, the canyon dug by the Danube, on its way to the Black Sea.
 Another option would be a tour in nature, in the beautiful Nera-Beusnita National Park.
 There a lot to see in the area: Bigar waterfall, Ochiului Beiului Lake, the watermills from Rudaria river, or a ride on the oldest train line in Romania: Oravita – Anina.

 There a few options.
 The easiest way is to fly directly to Timisoara.
 The international airport has good connections with a large number of destinations in Europe, and if you don’t have a direct flight from your town, you can reach Timisoara using those connecting airports.

-If one wants to a have a tour fo both Romania and Hungary, Timisoara is a good hub to connect the 2 countries.
+If one wants to have a tour fo both Romania and Hungary, Timisoara is a good hub to connect the 2 countries.
 Budapest is jut 3 hours drive from Timisoara, and by train, the ride is around 6 hours.

 As the citadel district is the most attractive part of the city for tourists, choosing accommodation in the area sounds like a good idea.
 The offer is generous and varied: from comfortable airbnbs at reasonable prices to upscale 4 stars hotels.
 Finding a place to park in Timisoara is not an easy task, and the parking place usually comes with a cost, so, when you look for hotels, choose the ones offering free parking.
 If you don’t mind using public transportation or walking a little bit longer, accommodation facilities which aren’t very central are usually offering better deals.